EwoutJaspers/chart-creator/README.md

 | 2016-03-06 |	NHS Ayrshire & Arran |	NHS Ayrshire & Arran |
 | 2016-03-06	| Scotland	| Scotland |

-Please note that only Scotland as value for Scotland currently works and not NHSScotland.
+Please note that only Scotland as location name for Scotland currently works and not NHSScotland.
 This will change in the next update to the chart creator.

 ### Setup